FelipeSarmiento/PruebaTecnicaCityLending/README.md

 📄 This project is licensed under the 🆓 MIT License.

 ## 📞 Contact
-For any inquiries, please reach out to ✉️ acharris@citylendinginc.com.
+For any inquiries, please reach out to ✉️ f.sarmiento.profesional@gmail.com or +57 3107225197